LeadershipProfessional staff and board leadership alike share one thing in common: A passion for saving lives.

 A 21 year transplant survivor, Jay Feinberg is Gift of Life's founder and Chief Executive Officer.
 Jay was diagnosed with leukemia in 1991 and told that his only hope of a cure was a bone marrow transplant.
-With his family and friends in tow, Jay embarked on a groundbreaking international search for a matching donor.
+With the support of his friends and family, Jay embarked on a groundbreaking international search for a matching donor.
 After organizing 250 drives and testing 60,000 potential donors, Jay's match turned out to be the very last donor tested at the very last drive.
 He received his transplant at the Fred Hutchinson Cancer Research Center in Seattle, Washington in July 1995 thanks to his bone marrow donor, Becky Faibisoff.

 Jay formerly served on the Board of Directors of the World Marrow Donor Association (WMDA) in the capacity of Secretary of North and South America.
 For years, he volunteered his time as an inspector for the WMDA's Accreditation Committee.
 Also, Jay is on the Editorial Board of Bone Marrow Donors Worldwide.

 Jay received his Bachelor of Arts in Political Science from Dickinson College in Carlisle, Pennsylvania, where he graduated Magna Cum Laude and Phi Beta Kappa.
-He has received numerous awards, including the prestigious Charles Bronfman Prize.
+He has received numerous awards, including the prestigious Charles Bronfman Prize which recognizes dynamic leaders whose innovation and impact serve as inspiration for the future generations.
 Other notable honors include the National Marrow Donor Program's Allison Atlas Award and Hadassah International's Citizen of the World Award.
-Jay is the recipient of an Honorary Doctorate Degree from Yeshiva University, received along with former Secretary of State Hillary Clinton.
+Jay is the recipient of an Honorary Doctorate from Yeshiva University, received along with former Secretary of State Hillary Clinton.
 In 2010, Jay received the Jewish Community Hero Award from the Jewish Federations of North America, a leadership award honoring those making strides to repair the world, starting in their own communities.
 In 2013, Jay was recognized in the Algemeiner Jewish 100 List-the top one hundred individuals who have positively influenced and lifted the quality of Jewish life over the past year.

 In 2011, Jay was one of three non-profit leaders in South Florida to be awarded a scholarship to the Harvard Business School's executive education program "Strategic Perspectives in Non-Profit Management"-the flagship of the HBS Social Enterprise Program designed for top executives in the non-profit sector.